clap-rs/clap/site/content/_index.md

 Hello John!
 ```

-The program also has automatically generated help message:
+The program also has an automatically generated help message:

 ```
 hello